yuzhimanhua/SEType/README.md

 }
 ```

-You can find the precision, recall, and F1 score of each entity type, as well as the overall Micro-F1 and Macro-F1 scores in ```output/report.txt```:
+You will also find the precision, recall, F1, and the number of testing samples of each entity type, as well as the overall Micro-F1 and Macro-F1 scores in ```output/report.txt```:
 ```
 application	0.8827160493827161	0.35135135135135137	0.5026362038664323	407
 data_structure	0.7692307692307693	0.728744939271255	0.7484407484407485	247